Reduction of colistin use in Vietnamese pig production

-It will test context-specific interventions at pig farms to document how vaccination, use of less critical antimicrobials and other alternative strategies can be used for a sustainable, cost-effective control of PWD without the use of colistin.
+It will test context-specific interventions at pig farms to document how vaccination, and other alternative strategies can be used for a sustainable, cost-effective control of piglet diarrhea without the use of colistin.
 It will assess the effectiveness of the interventions while documenting the implementation process from inception to guidelines for scale-up, with particular focus on enablers and barriers to implementation.
 The amounts and drivers of colistin use in pig production will be determined and together with policy impact studies enable the Ministry of Agriculture and Rural Development (MARD) to strengthen ongoing legislation to substantially reduce colistin use in Vietnamese livestock production.
 Recommendations will be developed to inform effective legislation, with results being disseminated across Vietnamese pig farmers and other stakeholders.

 - Information on cost-effectiveness and pig health outcomes from alternative interventions to colistin